-Within the AdS/CFT duality, the quantities in the boundary field theories are related to certain geometric quantities in the bulk spacetime.
-Two quantities introduced from the quantum information theory, which play important roles in investigating the quantum gravity and quantum field theory, are the entanglement entropy and complexity.
-The entanglement entropy is a powerful tool to probe the phase transitions and keep track of the degrees of freedom in a strongly coupled system.
-Holographically it can be computed by Ryu-Takayanagi formula \cite{Ryu,Ryu2006}, which states that the entanglement entropy of CFTs is associated with the minimal area surface in the gravity side, namely
+Entanglement entropy and complexity, which are introduced from quantum information theory, play important roles in investigating quantum gravity and quantum field theory.
+The entanglement entropy is a powerful tool to probe phase transitions and characterize the degrees of freedom for a strongly coupled system.
+Holographically it can be calculated by Ryu-Takayanagi (RT) formula \cite{Ryu,Ryu2006}, which states that the entanglement entropy of CFTs is associated with the minimal area surface in the gravity side, namely

-where $G_{N}$ is the Newtonian constant in the dual gravity theory, and $\gamma_{\mathcal{A}}$ is the Ryu-Takayanagi minimal area surface in the bulk, which shares the same boundary $\partial_{\mathcal{A}}$ with the subregion $\mathcal{A}$.
-Since this dual description of the entanglement entropy has been checked for several cases, it can be applied to study the properties of holographic superconductors.
-The initial work was done by Albash and Johnson who evaluated the holographic entanglement entropy (HEE) in the s-wave holographic superconductor \cite{Albash}.
-Subsequently, the HEE in various superconducting phase transition models has also been studied \cite{Ogawa,XiDong,CaiRongGen027,LiLiFang,CaiRongGen088,CaiRongGen107,Kuang,Peng,YaoWeiping}.
-The entanglement entropy turns out to be a good probe to investigate the critical points and the order of the holographic phase transitions, and provides us new insights into the quantum structure of spacetime.
+Here $G_{N}$ denotes the Newtonian constant in the dual gravity theory, and $\gamma_{\mathcal{A}}$ is the RT minimal area surface in the bulk, which shares the same boundary $\partial_{\mathcal{A}}$ with the subregion $\mathcal{A}$.
+Since this dual description of the entanglement entropy has been checked for several cases, it can be applied to holographic superconductors.
+The initial work in this context was done by Albash and Johnson who evaluated the HEE in the s-wave holographic superconductor \cite{Albash}.
+Subsequently, the HEE in various superconductor models has also been studied \cite{Ogawa,XiDong,CaiRongGen027,LiLiFang,CaiRongGen088,CaiRongGen107,Kuang,Peng,YaoWeiping,Jeong2022}.
+The entanglement entropy turns out to be a good quantity to investigate the critical points and the order of holographic phase transitions.